willprice/two-stream-action-cnn-analysis-thesis/thesis.md

 ## Convolutional neural networks (CNNs) {#sec:background:cnn}

-<##todo This introduction is insufficient, the explanation needs to be expanded>

 CNNs, a specialised form of ANNs, were first proposed in [@fukushima1980_Neocognitronselforganizingneural] as a network architecture called the *neocognitron* inspired by the research of Hubel and Wiesel on the visual cortex[@hubel1959_Receptivefieldssingle].
-Hubel and Wiesel found that the neurons in the visual cortex of a cat's brain responded to patterns in regions in the cats field of view, they termed the region causing an excitation of a neuron as the *receptive field* of that neuron.
-Furthermore, they discovered that neurons were arranged in such a way that neurons that had similar receptive fields were also physically co-located in the cortex.
+Hubel and Wiesel found that the neurons in the visual cortex of a cat's brain responded to patterns in regions in the cat's field of view, they termed the region causing an excitation of a neuron as the *receptive field* of that neuron.
+Furthermore, they discovered that neurons were arranged in such a way that neurons that had similar receptive fields were also physically co-located in the cortex. [@fig:receptive-fields] illustrates an example field of view shown to a cat where two neurons with receptive fields $r_1$ and $r_2$ both were excited by the white dot.
 Fukushima
 \etal{} designed the connectivity of the neurons in the neocognitron to model the connectivity of the neurons in the visual cortex such that each neuron was connected to neurons in the previous layer to form a receptive field.
 This architecture is very similar to those currently in use.

+![An image with white dots on shown to a cat in Hubel and Wiesel's experiments on the visual cortex.
+Grey rectangles $r_1$ and $r_2$ mark the receptive fields of two neurons that both detect the presence of a white dot in their respective receptive field](media/images/receptive-fields.pdf){#fig:receptive-fields}

-Building on the work of the neocognitron, modern CNN models introduce one substantial improvement: rather than learning parameters for each individual neuron in a layer, we instead assume that there exist neurons that fire in response to a class of patterns in the input for all receptive fields, this allows us to learn only a single set of weights to detect such patterns and effectively construct the neurons for each receptive field at runtime.
-To implement this, convolutional filters are learnt instead of individual neuronal weights which are then convolved with the input tensor to produce the output.
+Building on the work of the neocognitron, modern CNN models introduce one substantial improvement: rather than learning parameters for each individual neuron in a layer, we instead assume that there exist neurons that fire in response to a class of patterns in the input for all receptive fields, this allows us to learn only a single set of weights for identifying the pattern in a receptive field, then those weights can be duplicated across all receptive fields producing a layer of neurons that respond to a given pattern at different locations in an input.
+Consider a layer of neurons that recognise the white dots in [@fig:receptive-fields] at different receptive fields, the weights of the connections going into a neuron in the layer is the same for all neurons throughout the layer, it is only the connectivity that differs (which area of the input image the neuron looks for the white circle).
+This layer architecture corresponds to convolution of a filter/kernel over the layer input, so we now switch to discussing CNNs from this viewpoint: learning filters, convolving those filters over the input to produce an output.
+The size required to store the convolutional layer parameters is massively reduced by only storing kernels instead of the duplicated kernels that correspond to each neuron for each receptive field.

-The restricted architectures of CNNs facilitates a new view of these networks compared to ANNs; the overarching theme is to raise the level of abstraction from neurons to layers, and individual inputs to input volumes.
-ANNs have no fixed/predetermined function, different groups of neurons in a layer can serve different purposes, however this is not the case in CNNs, layers are homogeneous in their function, e.g. a convolutional layer only computes convolution of its input.
+The restricted architectures of CNNs facilitates a new view of these networks compared to ANNs; the overarching theme is to raise the level of abstraction from neurons to layers, and individual scalar inputs to tensors (ND matrices).
+ANNs have no fixed/predetermined function, different groups of neurons in a layer can serve different purposes, however this is not the case in CNNs, layers are homogeneous in their function, e.g. a convolutional layer only computes the convolution of its input with a set of filters.
 CNN architectures are described by their constituent layers and the hyperparameters that configure those layers, different layer types have different hyperparameters.

 Layers are constructed using this conceptual model and can be mapped down to the traditional ANN model of neurons and weights.